SCUMBAG0LEE/Capstone/README.md

 1. Download The Source Code.
 2. Unzip The Project.
-3. Install ALl The Dependencies Using The Following Command.
+3. Install All The Dependencies Using The Following Command.
    ```shell
    npm install
    ```